Predictive Modeling for High Impact Active Learning Classrooms: Results

 \section{Results}

-We use multiple linear regression to train a model that maps the fraction of class intervals in which specific COPUS codes were present (approximating the fraction of class time spent on a given activity) to the concept inventory effect size in that class.
-We also use bootstrap sampling to create a suite of functions rather than a single function, such that the model outputs a distribution of predicted effect sizes rather than a single predicted effect size.
-The final model prediction is then taken as the mean of this distribution and the prediction error (due to sample bias) is taken as the standard deviation of the distribution.
+We use multiple linear regression to train a model that maps the fraction of two-minute class intervals in which specific COPUS codes were present (approximating the fraction of class time spent on a given activity) to the concept inventory effect size in that class.
+We apply bootstrap sampling to create a suite of functions rather than a single function, such that the model outputs a distribution of predicted effect sizes rather than a single predicted effect size.
+The final model prediction is then taken as the mean of this distribution and the prediction uncertainty (due to sample bias) is taken as the standard deviation of the distribution.

-We use the final model to predict the effect sizes for simulated COPUS data that span the parameter space of the existing data.
 This model is limited by the data it was trained on; therefore, we define two criteria that must be met for a prediction to be considered reliable.
-First, in the interest of avoiding extrapolation, any predicted effect size outside the range of those effect sizes present in the training data are considered unreliable.
-Second, any prediction with a model error over 0.3 ($\approx$ 10\% of the full range of effect sizes present in the training set) is considered unreliable.
-Predictions that do not meet this criteria are hatched in Figures \ref{fig:heatmaps} and \ref{fig:WG_heatmaps} and we leave predictions for classes outside of these ranges to future work.
+First, to avoid extrapolation, any predicted effect size outside the range of those effect sizes present in the training data is considered unreliable.
+Second, any prediction with uncertainty above 0.3 ($\approx$ 10\% of the full range of effect sizes present in the training set) is considered unreliable.

+We first trained the model on 57 classes from extant data sources \citep{sundstrom_relative_2026, connell_increasing_2016, weir_small_2019}.
+In order to test how accurately the model is able to make predictions for physics and astronomy classes outside of the training data, we collected COPUS and concept inventory data from 12 new physics and astronomy courses.
+The model was used to make effect size predictions for these classes based on their COPUS profiles and these predictions were compared to the measured effect sizes as shown in Fig. \ref{fig:new_data}.
+After removing unreliable predictions, the mean absolute error was 0.16, meaning that the average difference between measured and predicted effect sizes was $\approx$ 5\% of the full range of effect sizes represented in the data set.

+Finally, we trained the model on all 69 classes and used this final model to predict the effect sizes for simulated COPUS data that span the parameter space of the existing data.
+Predictions that do not meet reliability criteria are hatched in Fig. \ref{fig:heatmaps}; we leave predictions for classes outside of the range of reliable predictions to future work.